Cycles in subexpression graphs: Dihedral cycles

 As both paths $h$ and $\tilde h$ are double folds of $g$ towards the fundamental chamber, the galleries $\u{\Sigma}$ and $\u{\widetilde\Sigma}$ are also double folds of $\u{\Delta}$ towards the fundamental chamber by Proposition~\ref{proposition:cycb6:4}.
 Hence

 by Proposition~\ref{proposition:cycb6:6}.
-By Proposition~\ref{proposition:cycb6:5}, the graphs $D=\Gr(I\circ h)$ and $\widetilde D=\Gr(I\circ \tilde h)$ have width $y$ and signatures $\u{\sigma}$ and $\u{\tilde\sigma}$ respectively.
-The diagram $D$ can be reduced as follows\footnote{the dotted red line here and in what follows represents an imaginary rectangle that helps keep track of transformations of our paths}:
+By Proposition~\ref{proposition:cycb6:5}, the diagrams $D=\Gr(I\circ h)$ and $\widetilde D=\Gr(I\circ \tilde h)$ have width $y$ and signatures $\u{\sigma}$ and $\u{\tilde\sigma}$ respectively.
+The diagram $D$ can be reduced as follows\footnote{Here and in what follows, ``reduced'' means obtained by moves~(\ref{upper_move}) and~(\ref{lower_move}).
+The dashed red line represents an imaginary rectangle that helps keep track of transformations of our paths}:

 \tt{1.3pt} \st{0.9pt}

 This process takes $x$ steps and is described by the signatures $\u{\sigma}^{(x+1)},\ldots,\u{\sigma}^{(1)}$ given by

 Here and in what follows, we indicate only the positions of zeros.